How we apply ESG standards in our investment process

 Disbursement can take place upon achievement of the conditions, ESG and other, set out in the legal agreement.

 Throughout the lifetime of the investment, we monitor performance and progress and look for opportunities to add value.
-We continue to work with our clients to ensure implementation of our ESG requirements.
-We review the client’s and consultant’s ESG monitoring, accident and incident reports.
-We conduct client visits and perform an annual client credit review.
-We also conduct a regular and systemic ongoing community support check.
+We continue to work with our customers to ensure implementation of our ESG requirements.
+We review the customer’s and consultant’s ESG monitoring, accident and incident reports.
+We conduct customer visits and perform an annual customer credit review.
+We also conduct an ongoing community support check.

 Addressing root cause of health and safety incidents

 During monitoring of a generalist Private Equity fund that targets SMEs, a significant number of health and safety incidents were recorded in the portfolio.
 Engagement with the fund manager revealed that this was due to insufficient health and safety measures and inadequate protections for workers’ rights in some of the fund’s portfolio companies.
 Further engagement and support led to a commitment by the fund manager to address the root causes of the incidents, corrective actions, training, inspections, workplace risk assessments and audits, while regularly updating the investors on progress.
 In cooperation with other DFIs/ investors FMO and the fund manager agreed an action plan including strengthening of the team’s E&S capacity.
 The interaction with the fund manager and their strong commitment to E&S gave FMO the confidence to continue investing in future funds raised by the fund manager.